Specialism

 Understanding planning application timeframes

-For most applications, the time in which a decision is supposed to be issued is 8 weeks.
+For most applications, the time in which a decision is supposed to be issued is eight weeks.
 For major applications, the council should make a decision in 13 weeks.

-It’s a major application if what’s being applied for is 10 or more homes, or if the number of homes is unknown but the site area is 0.5 hectares or more, or the total floorspace being created is 1,000 sqm or more (or it’s a change of use for 1,000 sqm), or site area is 1 hectare or more.
+What constitutes a major application?
+If what's being applied for is 10 or more homes, or if the number of homes isn’t specified but the site area is 0.5 hectares or more, it’s classed as major.
+The same applies if the total new floorspace being created is 1,000 square metres or more - including changes of use - or if the site area is 1 hectare or more for non-residential schemes.

 From the time you apply for planning permission, your application goes through multiple steps until the decision is issued.
 These days, most planning applications are submitted online through the national Planning Portal.